-Tubes with bends and tees
+3.5 Tubes with bends and tees

 Process plant piping is characterized by straight runs of pipe connected by elbows, tees, valves, pumps, reactor vessels, holding tanks and other features, including detonation and flame arrestors.
 In addition, the piping system is suspended or supported from a framework that provides reaction forces and limits the motion of the piping.
 If detonations are possible within the piping, then a comprehensive analysis of the structural response requires considering how the detonation will interact with these features and what structural loads will be created.
 One generic situation is the dead-end (closed valve or blank-off flange) that was considered previously.
 Another is the elbow or tee connection.
-Detonation propagation through an elbow or tee is an example of detonation diffraction [56] which, depending on the direction of curvature, may cause the detonation to intensify or weaken [57].
+Detonation propagation through an elbow or tee is an example of detonation diffraction [64] which, depending on the direction of curvature, may cause the detonation to intensify or weaken [65].
 In general, the situation is quite complex since combinations of these features occur in various parts of a processing plant.
-Thomas [48] has carried out experiments on simple models of plastic piping runs measuring both the forces on the supports and the strains on the pipes.
-This study shows that it is feasible to obtain useful data on these complex problems but it is necessary to consider a wide range of time scales since the motion of the supports occurs over a time of 0.1 to 1 s while the deformation due to flexural waves occur on a sub-ms time scale.
-Substantial motion of the pipe supports was observed in these tests, raising the possibility of piping containing the explosion at early times but failing due to excessive distortion of the supports.
+Thomas [54] has carried out experiments on simple models of plastic piping runs measuring both the forces on the supports and the strains on the pipes.
+Liang et al. [66, 67] have made measurements of strains and pressures in smallscale specimens of thin-wall metal tubing containing 90-degree bends and tees.
+These studies shows that it is feasible to obtain useful data on these complex problems but it is necessary to consider a wide range of time scales since the motion of the supports occurs over a time of 0.1 to 1 s while the deformation due to flexural waves occur on a sub-ms time scale.
+Substantial motion of the pipe supports was observed in the Thomas tests, raising the possibility of piping containing the explosion at early times but failing due to excessive distortion of the supports.